qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 Authorities Editor GUI
 ----------------------

-A GUI used to manage only authorities is managed by the class `QgsAuthAuthoritiesEditor <https://www.qgis.org/api/classQgsAuthAuthoritiesEditor.html>`_
+A GUI used to manage only authorities is managed by the `QgsAuthAuthoritiesEditor <qgis.gui.QgsAuthAuthoritiesEditor>` class.

 .. figure:: img/QgsAuthAuthoritiesEditor.png
    :align: center